chenfengw/particle-filter-slam/README.md

 # Particle Filter SLAM
-Simultaneous localization and mapping is the problem of localizing the robot and creating a map of the environment at the same time.
-This project contain code for particle filter SLAM algorithm.
+Simultaneous localization and mapping (SLAM) is the problem of localizing the robot and creating a map of the environment at the same time.
+This project contains code for particle filter SLAM algorithm.
 ## Requirements

 To install requirements: